-I’m currently UX Developer at DockYard, a fully-remote digital product agency, where I work closely with design, engineering, and QA teams to build complex and accessible UI.
-The focus of my work is building and maintaining robust design systems and architecting performant markup and styles that scale.
+I’m currently UX Development Manager at DockYard, a fully-remote digital product agency, where I lead UX development and product design teams.
+I was previously a UX Developer and worked closely with design, engineering, and QA teams to build complex and accessible UI.
+My projects have centered on building and maintaining robust design systems and architecting performant markup and styles that scale.

-Previously, I was Senior Web Designer and then UX Lead at Westminster College, in Salt Lake City, Utah.
-I oversaw Westminster’s UX/web design, HTML, CSS, accessibility, content strategy, SEO, CRO, and web governance.
+Before DockYard, I was Senior Web Designer and then UX Lead at Westminster College, in Salt Lake City, Utah.
+I oversaw Westminster’s UX design, front-end development, accessibility, content strategy, and web governance.
 In these roles, I sketched, mocked-up, prototyped, coded, and user-tested designs.
 I also conducted user research to inform information hierarchy and UI design.
-These culmulative efforts produced a 15% increase in academic applications and a 22% drop in global average bounce rate.
+These cumulative efforts produced a 15% increase in academic applications and a 22% drop in global average bounce rate.

 About this site

 My portfolio site is a showcase of my favorite tools and approaches, with a focus on accessibility and simplicity that doesn’t compromise on polished visuals.

 I used Figma for the design, and the evolving design files are open-source for public viewing.
 My design process focuses on componentization with a design system structure based on Brad Frost’s Atomic Design.

 On the styling side, I opted for a single CSS stylesheet without any pre- or post-processor dependencies, and took advantage of CSS custom properties (variables) and CSS Grid throughout.
 I faithfully followed BEM methodology for class naming, save for some instances of algorithmic layout inspired by Every Layout’s Stack component.
 To optimize performance, I progressively enhance the typography to use variable fonts if they are supported.